 - One large soup pot that holds at least 5 quarts (Asian-style stoneware pot, Stainless steel soup pot, or Dutch oven) (Amazon links) 1

 - Clean the pork neck bones by running them under cold water to remove any visible blood.

 - Add all the neck bones into the pot.
 Then add cold water.
 The water level should be 1 inch above the bones.
 Close the lid.

 - Heat the pot under medium-high.
-When the water starts boiling (about 10-15 minutes), uncover and use a mini strainer to remove all the scum and coagulated blood.
+When the water starts boiling (about 10-15 minutes), uncover and use a skimmer to remove all the scum and coagulated blood.
 Continue to boil under medium-high for 5 minutes uncovered and keep removing the scum as it forms.